Why revolutionaries commemorate Juneteenth

 Jun 18, 2020

-Editor’s note: This article is based on a talk given by Telijah Patterson in Harlem on June 3rd, 2016, and was initially published on Liberation School shortly afterwards.
+Editor’s note: This article is based on a talk given by Telijah Patterson in Harlem on June 3rd, 2016, and was published on Liberation School shortly afterwards.

 Born into struggle